 Since we’ve investigated what a Brand is and other elements associated with it, let’s now investigate how to build it.
-Show me my Customers supporter, iOpener Institute for People and Performance, has kindly agreed to give us a peak into their expertise for this exercise.
+Show me my Customers participant, iOpener Institute for People and Performance, has kindly agreed to give us a peak into their expertise for this exercise.

 Before we begin, let’s remind ourselves of the definition of Brand:

 Brand: also known as a ‘Brand Name’ is any word, design, sound, shape, colour, or combination of these, used to distinguish a seller’s goods or services from its competitors in the eyes of the customer.
 A Trademark is the legal protection that is given to a Brand.